arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 3. (Re)ingest content as required - existing data will not be automatically rescanned

-As this plugin extended a builtin plugin it has no additonal requirements.
+As this plugin extended a builtin plugin it has no additional requirements.

 ## Using This Plugin